jundalisay/superb/content/en/research/indian/gita/chapter-18.md

 - Worship
 - Penance
 - Alms
+{{< /l >}}

 They should be gladly done.
 All those three are purifying waters for true souls.

 Yet it is higher to give up attachment, and all the fruit produced by works.

-This My insuperable and fixed decree.
+This is My insuperable and fixed decree.

-Abstaining from a work by right prescribed
+Abstaining from a work by right prescribed never is meet!
-Never is meet!

 So to abstain doth spring from "Darkness," and Delusion teacheth it.

-Abstaining from a work grievous to flesh,
-When one saith "'Tis unpleasing!" this is null!
+Abstaining from a work grievous to flesh, when one saith "'Tis unpleasing!" this is null!

 Such a person acts from "passion", not nough of gain Wins his Renunciation!

-Abstaining from attachment to the work,
-Abstaining from rewardment in the work,
+Abstaining from attachment to the work, Abstaining from rewardment in the work,

 While yet one doeth it full faithfully,
 Saying, "Tis right to do!" that is "true " act

 And abstinence!
-Who doeth duties so,
-Unvexed if his work fail, if it succeed
-Unflattered, in his own heart justified,
-Quit of debates and doubts, his is "true" act:
+Who doeth duties so, Unvexed if his work fail, if it succeed Unflattered, in his own heart justified, Quit of debates and doubts, his is "true" act:

 For, being in the body, none may stand wholly aloof from act; yet, who abstains from profit of his acts is abstinent.